Questfall/docs/mining/Quests.md

 To make the platform a safe and enjoyable environment, users can report quests seen as inappropriate or breaking the server rules.

 Users can be motivated to report quests not only cause of their goodwill but also because of a Silver reward.
-There is a system that rewards users for valid reports and punishes them for wrong ones.
+The system rewards users for valid reports and punishes them for wrong ones.

 The reporting of quests works as follows: